stenudd.COM

 • The wizard, knowledgeable of the hidden and of transformation needed.

-The foremost of archetypes is the hero, a person who bravely overcomes great difficulty in order to realize his destiny.
+The foremost of the Jungian archetypes is the hero, a person who bravely overcomes great difficulty in order to realize his destiny.
 He could be described as a role-model, urging each of us to go ahead and pursue our own quest.
 Freud, too, put significant emphasis on the hero of myth and lore.

 Jung's hero meets with certain characters, events and obstacles on his quest.
 Those are often recognizable from one myth to another, and archetypes as well.
 The hero myth is the ultimate formula of self-realization, wherefore it is central in Jung's treatments on myth.
 Other myths – even such of seemingly greater magnitude, like those of creation, the flood, or apocalypse – could more or less be seen as components of the hero myth, symbolizing certain premises or necessary processes of the hero quest.